argoproj/argo-cd/docs/faq.md

 ## <a name="sealed-secret-stuck-progressing"></a>Why are resources of type `SealedSecret` stuck in the `Progressing` state?

 The controller of the `SealedSecret` resource may expose the status condition on resource it provisioned.
-Since version `v2.0.0` Argo CD picks up that status condition to derive a health status for the `SealedSecret`.
+Since version `v2.0.0` ArgoCD picks up that status condition to derive a health status for the `SealedSecret`.

 Versions before `v0.15.0` of the `SealedSecret` controller are affected by an issue regarding this status conditions updates, which is why this feature is disabled by default in these versions.
 Status condition updates may be enabled by starting the `SealedSecret` controller with the `--update-status` command line parameter or by setting the `SEALED_SECRETS_UPDATE_STATUS` environment variable.

-To disable Argo CD from checking the status condition on `SealedSecret` resources, add the following resource customization in your `argocd-cm` ConfigMap via `resource.customizations.health.<group_kind>` key.
+To disable ArgoCD from checking the status condition on `SealedSecret` resources, add the following resource customization in your `argocd-cm` ConfigMap via `resource.customizations.health.<group_kind>` key.

 ```yaml